clarkezone/ReactiveReorderingTest/README.md

 Another constraint was around the view pattern we used to build the UX.
 At the time, x:Bind didn't exist and we were reticent adopting MVVM / old school databinding due to concerns over performance.
 This lead us down a custom MVC route.
 While we did pull off the BringCast 4.0 release, we've had overwhelming feedback from users that stability is not as good as previous versions.
 In part this tems from the complexity of the codebase and some of the above choices which have come to bite us.

 Which brings us to today.

+## Realm
+Realm is a SF based startup who, according to [their website](http://realm.io), make it easy to build modern reactive apps, realtime collaborative features, and offline-first experiences.
+I've been tracking them for a while and have been meaning to look into their stuff.
+The catalyst for this was when I recently became aware of their dotnet port which they confusingly refer to as Realm Xamarin(.NET) but seems to work just fine in other .NET environments such as UWP.
+The latest docs are here: [https://realm.io/docs/xamarin/latest/](https://realm.io/docs/xamarin/latest/)

 ## The Prototype